laurencaponong/women-tech-meetup-swift/README.md

 #Women in Tech Meetup App

-* Uses the Alamofire, SwiftyJSON
+* Uses the Alamofire, SwiftyJSON cocoapods